telerik/winforms-docs/scheduler/views/month-view.md

 ## Vertical Scrolling

-The vertical scrollbar in MonthView allows for quick navigation in large date ranges.
+The vertical scrollbar in __MonthView__ allows for quick navigation in large date ranges.
 To show or hide the vertical scrollbar you can use the __ShowVerticalNavigator__ property.
 When the vertical scrollbar is displayed it can navigate through the date range defined by the __RangeStartDate__ and __RangeEndDate__ properties.
 These properties do not limit keyboard navigation outside this range but only stand for specifying the range of the vertical scrollbar.

+#### Verical Scrolling Range

 {{source=..\SamplesCS\Scheduler\Views\MonthView.cs region=verticalScrolling}}
 {{source=..\SamplesVB\Scheduler\Views\MonthView.vb region=verticalScrolling}}